VityaSchel/vityaschel/README.md

 ### Viktor Shchelochkov (@hloth)

 - 🔭  I’m currently working to move from Russia somewhere
-- 🌱  I’m currently dating
+- 🌱  I’m against Russian-Ukrainian war, instead of war I’m making love with my [bf](https://github.com/devio10)
-- 🤔  I’m looking for free time
+- 🤔  I’m looking for a full-time job!
+Requirements: Europe/USA with work visa, from 30€/hour, see [CV](https://cv.hloth.dev)

-- Read more about me: [hloth.dev/me](https://hloth.dev/me)
+✨ **I have over 136 repositories on GitHub, dozens of repositories on GitLab, many happy clients from Freelance over the years, one of whom I worked over 200 hours with — [hire me](https://t.me/hlothdev)!** ✨

+---

 > ⚠️ Starting from 17 July 2022, 13:15 UTC **I'm using GPG key to sign all my commits here and on @hloth account.** Trust only commits with "Verified" badge from me.
 Also check signature of verified commit, it must be `01162BC86DE54C7A` for this account and `DEE0F7C423D3C578` for hloth.

-> 🎉 [Replica Player](https://github.com/VityaSchel/replica-player) is my 100th repository.
+> 🎉 [Replica Player](https://github.com/VityaSchel/replica-player) is my 100th repository, replicating all features of YouTube web player as a React component for opensource community.
 Celebrate with me by starring it :)

 <br></br>